papr8ka/-lwjgl-basics-wiki/LibGDX-Textures.md

 tex = new Texture(Gdx.files.internal("data/libgdx.png"));
 ```

-The above decodes the `"data/libgdx.png"` image into RGBA format, then uploads the data to OpenGL and discards the pixel array.
+The above decodes the `"data/libgdx.png"` image into a pixel array, then uploads the data to OpenGL and discards the pixel array.
 The texture is "managed" by LibGDX, which means that it will be re-loaded if the OpenGL context is lost and regained (e.g. in an Android application, if the user hits the home button).

 Here is a more explicit means of creating a texture.
 Note that this texture won't be "managed," so we will need to re-load it ourselves upon context loss.
 ```java